Jacques De Vos Malan : Represented Artist

 De Vos Malan worked as a radio and television music producer for the South African Broadcasting Corporation (SABC) and subsequently as an independent arts documentary filmmaker.
 He has lectured in ethnomusicology at the University of the Witwatersrand and in composition and twentieth-century aesthetics at the University of Cape Town.
 His career as an arts administrator has included the roles of Manager of the National Symphony Orchestra, Johannesburg; Executive Director of the Cape Town Symphony Orchestra; Music Director of the Musica Reservata chamber orchestra; and founder of Fine Music Radio, Cape Town.
 FMR was the first community broadcaster to go to air in the democratic South Africa and recently celebrated its twenty-first anniversary.

 De Vos Malan migrated to Australia in 2000 where his roles have included managing the Major Festivals portfolio for Arts Victoria and Director of Programming & Marketing for the Adelaide Festival Centre.
 He has served on the Music Council of Australia, on the board of the SA Living Artists Festival and on the Advisory Committee of the Arts Management Programme at the University of South Australia.
 In 2006, de Vos Malan was appointed as the inaugural CEO of Melbourne Recital Centre, opened by the Victorian Premier in 2009.
 Between 2010 and 2016, de Vos Malan managed ACOLA, a national research venture established by Australia's Learned Academies.
 He directed the interdisciplinary research program, Securing Australia's Future, which concluded in June 2016.
 He has served on the board of Melbourne Fringe and been closely involved with the Australian National Development Index.
 Since 2013, he has spoken at international conferences on the management of transdisciplinary research.
+In 2017, he was appointed as an Honorary Fellow of the University of Melbourne, in the Melbourne Graduate School of Education.

 De Vos Malan's work as a composer is substantially influenced by the music and ideas of John Cage and Morton Feldman, the theoretical writings of Umberto Eco, and his own studies of Japanese aesthetics.
 After 1995, he spent fifteen years writing almost exclusively for small chamber groups, creating works which are typically quiet and sparse, dealing with abstract questions of signification, meaning and memory.
 In recent years, he has been working in a similar vein with digital and electronic resources.